 How is the process different for Personal Return?

 Ceterus will need information from you that is independent of your business, things like information about your dependents, copies of 1099s for dividends earned, 1098s for mortgage interest paid, etc.

 For new customers, our Tax Team will send you a secure link to share your prior year personal return.
 This is the first step in getting things set for successful preparation of the current year’s return.

 Because some items we need to prepare your return will not be available to you until the next calendar year, we will send you a link to complete your personal tax organizer.
-Your personal organizer is accessible through Onvio, the secure document sharing platform Ceterus leverages to protect your information.
+We will send your personal organizer via email and ask that you share the needed documents via SendSafely, a secure document sharing platform Ceterus leverages to protect your information.
+At your option, you may also use Onvio, our alternative secure document sharing platform.
 (Questions about using Onvio?
 Click here!)